mpavezb/cpp_topics/README.md

 1. Protects from accidentally changing variables that aren't intended to be changed.
 2. Protects from accidental variable assignments.
 3. Allows compiler optimizations.

+#### I: Copy-and-Swap Idiom

+The copy assignment operator is difficult to implement!.
+If an exception is thrown, the object MUST keep its invariant and remain in a valid state.
+This idiom helps avoiding code duplication and provides a strong exception guarantee.

+Requisites:
+* Working copy-constructor.
+* Working destructor.
+* Non-throwing swap function!!!.

+We cannot use std::swap, as it is based on the copy ctor and copy assignment operator.

+Generally, the implementation IS NOT SIMPLE!.
+In C++11, there is a simpler solution!.
+Better check: https://stackoverflow.com/questions/3279543/what-is-the-copy-and-swap-idiom

 #### I: PIMPL